dmbarbour/glas/docs/GlasNamespaces.md

 * `eval(AST)` - returns result of evaluating anonymous procedure
 * `eval.eff` - used by eval; default implementation raises an error
 * `load(SourceRef)` - compile module in scope of current translation
-* `source` - (tentative) returns stable, abstract reference to the current source location
+* `source` - returns an abstract, runtime-specific reference to source

 ## Evaluation Strategy